Myszków: Geography

 Myszków occupies the area of 73.59 km2, of which 56% is arable land, and 22% forests.
 Since 1925 it has been the seat of a gmina, but Myszków officially remained a village until 1950, when it received town charter.
 Today's Myszków is made of a number of former villages, towns and settlements (Mrzygłód, Nowa Wieś, Pohulanka, Będusz, Helenówka, Myszków, Mijaczów, Ciszówka), which had existed here for centuries.
 The town is located on the elevation of 280 meters above sea level, in a valley between Silesian Highlands and Polish Jura, and some of its districts are part of the Jura Landscape Parks.
 Myszków is characteristic for its settlement type of architecture, which is the result of mergers of numerous villages into its borders.

+Districts

+Myszków is informally divided into 22 administrative districts (dzielnica) or boroughs: